aliffaizar/todo-app-react/README.md

 # Todo App ReactJs

-I create this project for pracicing javascript and reactjs
+I create this project for practicing javascript and reactjs

 ## Usage
 ### clone repository